yashhere/tufte.yashagarwal.in/content/posts/2016-10-09-virtualenv.md

 <code>pip</code>, <code>virtualenv</code> and <code>virtualenvwrapper</code> are the only packages which you will need to install globally.
 All other per project packages will be installed in respective virtual environments.

 <code>virtualenvwrapper</code> also places all your virtual environments in one place.
-This makes working with projects very easy.
+It makes working with projects very easy.

 Now open your <code>.bashrc</code> and add these two lines to the end.
 <pre>